ska-telescope/ska-dlm-client/docs/src/openapi_dlm_client/RequestApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **update_data_item**
-> object update_data_item(item_name=item_name, oid=oid, uid=uid, body=body)
+> Dict[str, object] update_data_item(item_name=item_name, oid=oid, uid=uid, request_body=request_body)

 Update Data Item

 Update fields of an existing data_item.

 This is mostly used by the other convenience functions.
 In general when specifying an OID or an item_name, multiple entries will be updated at the same time.

 ### Example